-Questions during an interview with the purpose of finding out information about a candidate's disability are not permissible.
+Questions during an interview to find out information about a candidate's disability are not permissible.
 Instead, questions should focus on how a candidate would perform the duties of the role.

 Not Permissible Acceptable Alternatives Do you have any disabilities?
 Can you perform the essential functions of the position with or without accommodation?
-Have you ever had an on-the-job-accident or filed a workers' compensation claim?
+Have you ever had an on-the-job accident or filed a workers' compensation claim?
 How would you go about performing the duties of this position?
-Do you need a reasonable accommodation to perform this job?
-Can you meet the attendance requirements of this position?
+Do you need reasonable accommodation to perform this job?
+Can you meet the attendance requirements for this position?
 What medications are you currently taking?
 No permissible alternative Have you ever been addicted to drugs or alcohol or treated for drug/alcohol addiction?
 No permissible alternative